 For smaller scale buildings, cotton toweling and towel bathmats can be used for a simple loose thatch effect.
 This method does not give the thick layers of traditional thatch but does give a good texture for smaller scale roofs, working well for 28mm or 1:48 scale buildings.

 Ornamental dried grasses with fine stems can be used for thatch for houses.
 Choose grasses with fine stiff stems and make sure the grass is thoroughly dry before you attempt to use it as thatch, using the same method outlined for broom straws or coconut (coir) fibers.

 Small Scale Thatched Style Roofs From Aluminium Foil Over Wood or Card

-Hirst Arts use a glued on layer of aluminum foil textured with a metal toothed comb to make a thatched roof effect for their 28mm (roughly 1:48 scale) building 'Dragon's inn.'
-The aluminum foil can be textured in sheets and a backing of PVA glue applied to hold the 'thatch lines' then apply the foil roofing, (see the information on techniques for embossing foil and paper or you can glue the aluminium foil to the roof of the building and use a comb to create the thatch lines in the aluminum before the glue dries.
+Hirst Arts use a glued-on layer of aluminum foil textured with a metal toothed comb to make a thatched roof effect for their 28mm (roughly 1:48 scale) building 'Dragon's inn.'
+The aluminum foil can be textured in sheets and a backing of PVA glue applied to hold the 'thatch lines' then apply the foil roofing, (see the information on techniques for embossing foil and paper or you can glue the aluminum foil to the roof of the building and use a comb to create the thatch lines in the aluminum before the glue dries.
 Once dry, the foil can be painted to create the look of thatch.